The Blessing of Fathers

 He loved me unconditionally.
 Even in 6th grade when I lied about going to a party with boys (he of course knew where I was), and even that time in high school when I blew curfew and came home at 4 am, he still showed me he loved me.
 But it was because of this love that he also taught me correct behavior, and didn't shy away from telling me what would and wouldn't ultimately lead to my happiness.

-He taught me that mistakes were ok.
+He taught me that mistakes were okay.
 My dad has a fierce sense of integrity and work ethic, but he was also ok with us seeing that he wasn’t perfect.
-When he did mess up he knew how to apologize, and used it to teach us that repentance was real and that God could forgive, a lesson I’ve used many times.
+When he did mess up he knew how to apologize, and used it to teach us that repentance was real and that God could forgive, a lesson I've used many times.

 He taught me where my true worth lies.
 This is something I still struggle with at times.
 The world’s voice is so loud, telling me that my worth lies in achievements, appearance, and social status, and I have to remember daily that none of that matters.
 Luckily the closer I am to both of them the easier it is to remember that my worth lies in the service I give and the way I love—something they've both emulated for me time and time again.